-If you grew up skiing, you may have heard this tip from your mother — because it works.
+If you grew up skiing, you may have heard this tip from your mother or a ski instructor — because it works.
 If you take a short break — for coffee, lunch, restroom, etc — unbuckle your boots and open them up to allow warmer air to circulate in.
 This will allow your feet to get exposed to room temperature air while also changing the circulation in your lower leg.
 You don’t even have to take the boot off, simply open it up a bit.
 Doing this for even 10 minutes will warm your foot up enough so you are starting in a better place when you head back out to the slopes.
 If you are able to completely remove the boot for a few minutes, even better…. but beware of a wet floor beneath you.
 You don’t want to trade cold toes for wet socks — that is not a good swap.

 Another common way of keeping your feet warm is wearing the right size ski boots.
 Finding the right sized ski boots is a common problem particularly for people who rent their ski equipment.
 Sports equipment shops will have rental boots that are almost twice the size of your shoe size making them very uncomfortable.
 When it comes to ski boots, it is not just the size that counts.
 It is important that you tighten your boots so that your heels do not lift while skiing.
 Lifting of the heels will cuts proper circulation of air while at the same time creating an awkward arc on your foot.
 Poor circulation of blood and air ultimately causes cold feet.
 You will want to make sure that whenever you rent a pair of ski boots, do not second guess the size but rather check if they fit before you walk out of the shop.

 If you are fortunate enough to own a pair of your own boots, then installing ski boot heaters are an option.
 We would not recommend them for everyone, but if your normal day of skiing tends to be in ultra-cold conditions, this is probably the best move you can make in the attempt to keep your feet warm.
 Ski boot heaters work in a similar manner that miniature blankets would.
 The heaters are placed at the bottom of your insoles with a cord running from the back of the ski boot and attached to a rechargeable battery.
 A popular brand of ski boot heaters is one made by Hotronics and is sold in packages that come with NiMH batteries, a battery recharger with an American and European plug adapters, a free pair of ski boots insoles and a three year warranty.
 The ski boot heaters from Hotronics have a three year warranty and costs less than $200.